Local Rules

 A. Direct with Clerk of Court

-2. The filing fee is required to be paid at the time of filing.
+2. The filing fee must be paid at the time of filing.

 B. Filing by Facsimile Transmission